Solar Radio-Frequency Reflectivity and Localization of FRB from Solar Reflection: Reflectivity

 The path ${\vec r}(s)$ of a ray of radiation is found, in the geometrical optics limit, from the eikonal equation \citep{B04}

 where $ds$ is an element of path length, the refractive index

 $\omega = 2 \pi \nu$ and the plasma frequency

-For a specified $n_e({\vec r})$, we integrate Eq.~\ref{eikonal} numerically to find the path.
-This integration requires knowing the relation $b = b(\theta)$, where $b$ is the impact parameter.
+For a specified $n_e({\vec r})$, we integrate Eq.~\ref{eikonal} numerically to find the path. {In a ``flat Sun'' approximation the initial condition is the angle of incidence $\theta$ at an altitude far above the Solar surface, where $\omega_p \ll \omega$ and refraction is negligible.
+This is related to the impact parameter $b$ by} $b = b(\theta)$.
 In general this relation is non-trivial, but in a ``flat Sun'' approximation $b = R \sin{\theta}$, where $R$ is the Solar radius and $\vec r$ is replaced by an altitude $z$.
-This approximation is justified because in the chromosphere and transition (to the corona) zone where the ray is bent and absorption is significant the scale height of the Solar atmosphere is small compared to its radius $R$.
+This approximation is justified because a 150 MHz ray at near-normal incidence penetrates, {fitting the profile of \citet{N67}}, to an altitude {$\approx 0.04 R_\odot$} above the photosphere, where the scale height of the Solar atmosphere {$\approx 0.09 R_\odot$}.
+At shallower angles of incidence the penetration is shallower, the attenuation less, and its quantitative calculation less important.

+{There is an extensive literature on the properties of the Solar corona ({\it e.g.\/} \citet{S77,G14,M18,Z21}).
+Unfortunately, only a fraction of this literature is concerned with the {background Solar corona} (as opposed to phenomena such as coronal streamers {or Type III radio bursts}) and apparently none provides both the density and the temperature in the inner coronal region relevant here.
+Instead, we fit the smooth density profile of an isothermal quiet Solar corona

+to the classic results of \citet{N67}, where the molecular weight $\mu$ per particle is taken as $0.6 m_p$, where $m_p$ is the proton mass, appropriate to fully ionized hydrogen and helium.
+A good fit is obtained for $T = 1.1 \times 10^6\,$K, a value we adopt to calculate the opacity.

+More detailed modern studies \citep{MC15} show that even the quiet corona is both very variable and not spherically symmetric.
+Because the present work is only a feasibility study whose purpose is to estimate whether Solar-reflected FRB may be observable, we do not need very accurate temperature and density profiles; the variability of the corona makes any model profile only approximately applicable at any particular time and for any particular direction to a FRB.
+If reflected FRB are observed the quantity of interest will be the time delay between the direct and reflected signals, not their comparative amplitudes.}

 The opacity \citep{S62}, including the effect of stimulated emission,